-After an audit engagement has been conducted, management must decide upon the appropriate action plan to be taken in response to reported observations and recommendations.
-Audit observations and recommendations may originate from Internal Audit, the OIG, the Auditor General, the Office of Insurance Regulation's Market Conduct Unit, or independent audit firms contracted by Citizens.
-Internal Audit shall track the progress of Open Audit Observations and report to the Board and senior staff on the status of management action plans.
+After an audit engagement, management must decide upon the appropriate action plan to respond to reported observations and recommendations.
+Audit observations and recommendations may originate from the OIA, the OIG, the Auditor General, the Office of Insurance Regulation's Market Conduct Unit, or independent audit firms contracted by Citizens.
+The OIA shall track the progress of Open Items and report to the Board and Senior Staff on the status of management action plans.

-Management may decide to assume the risk of not taking corrective action on audit observations due to cost or other considerations.
-Risk acceptances associated with High or Medium rated audit observations require escalation to the Citizens Risk Steering Committee.
-When such observations are rated High Impact/Material Weakness or Medium Impact/Significant Deficiency, or when the OIA believes that the level of residual risk is unacceptable to the organization, the following steps shall be taken:
+Management may assume the risk of not taking corrective action on the audit item due to cost or other considerations.
+When such items are rated High Impact/Material Weakness or Medium Impact/Significant Deficiency, or when the OIA believes that the level of residual risk is unacceptable to the organization, the following steps shall be taken:

-- 1. The OIA will discuss the observation with senior staff and attempt to reach an agreement on an acceptable level of residual risk. - 2.
-If unable to reach an agreement, Internal Audit will escalate the observation to the President, and if necessary, to the Audit Committee for resolution.
+- 1. The OIA will discuss the item with Senior Staff and attempt to agree on an acceptable residual risk level. - 2.
+If they are unable to reach an agreement, the OIA will escalate the issue to the President and, if necessary, to the Audit Committee for resolution.

-A. Documentation Required to Close Open Audit Observations
+A. Documentation Required to Close Open Items

 Documentation is required to ensure that management action plans have been effectively implemented or that senior management has accepted the risk of not acting.
-The Chief of Internal Audit shall make the final decision regarding the sufficiency of documentation, taking into consideration the impact rating of the observation, the audit report, knowledge and history of the audited area, and the current status of the area's operations.
+The Chief of Internal Audit shall make the final decision regarding the sufficiency of documentation, considering the item's impact rating, the audit report, the knowledge and history of the audited area, and the status of the area's operations.

-The following table clarifies the process applied to close an Open Audit Observation based on its Risk Rating:
+The following table clarifies the process applied to close an Open Item based on its Risk Rating: